 2013 Odyssey EXL - 26,000 miles - $27,000

 The Toyota Camry LE is my favorite car as far as its ride.
-2011 rentals with 50,000 miles are costing me $13,000.
+2012 rentals with 30,000 miles are costing me $13,500.
 None of these are a great deal right now as you can buy them new for $21,000.
-But, this same car was bringing $15,000 all summer.
 In September the prices will start to get a little bit more reasonable.
 I probably won't stock many of these right now, but I would be glad to fill your order if you want one.
 Honda products are the same scenerio.
 They sell so high with low miles, you might as well buy them new.

 For six years I specialized in late model, low mileage, one owner Ford Taurus and Mercury Sables.
 Because of high fuel prices, for the last several years I have been buying 4 cylinder full size and compact cars almost exclusively.
 Ford Fusion and Mercury Milan with 4 cylinders are so popular and their prices are high enough that I don't feel that they are as great a value as the Ford Taurus was a few years ago.
 Ford's aggressive advertising campaign (sponsor of American Idol) might be part of the reason that used Fusion and Milan prices are higher right now.
 I feel the Hyundai Sonata has more options, more safety features and a better warranty for the same amount of money, on their base model cars.
 I also think the Ford Fusion is too close to Honda Accord prices and would rather go with the Honda Accord, a proven winner.
 Between Indianapolis, Chicago and Milwaukee I look at approximately 6000 cars and trucks each week.
 The cost of advertising, transportation and overhead averages $500.00 per car and I currently operate on a profit margin per car of $500.00.
 This is not set in stone, I occasionally get a real deal and try to make a $1500.00 profit, but I often sell cars at cost or lower if I had them for more than three months.
 As my business grows it is my goal to continually lower or improve my costs.
 An example of this is; I advertise on Craigs List and Cars.Com, very inexpensive.
 I stopped advertising in our local paper.
 The reason is, most newspaper classified ads are grossly overpriced by today's standards (obsolete) and many dealers are spending huge amounts of money on newspaper advertising.
 Although it still sells cars for them, it is grossly inefficient and passed on to the buyer.
 A dealer spends approximately $57.00 per week for a four line ad in a paper such as the Indianapolis Star.
 This can give you an idea of why a large car store needs to charge so much as they often run full page ads.
 Although, I think my profit margins are modest right now, I want to have the ability to continually lower my profit margin as my business grows by referrals.
 I'll sell each car for less, but I'll make more money by doing a larger volume business.
 I consider myself a student of Sam Walton, always lower prices with a focus on improvement will keep me competitive in the future.